 Merida truly does have something for everyone.
 Besides all the obvious and amazing Mexican classics, you can also enjoy traditional Yucatan food and many of your favorite international offerings.

 This guide to the best Merida restaurants has a bit of everything.
-From the city’s best burgers, to street tacos, fine dining, brunch and everything in between — these are my favorite places to eat in Merida!
+From the city’s best burgers to street tacos, fine dining, where to find the best breakfasts in Merida and everything in between — these are my favorite places to eat in Merida!

 Calle 47 496, Centro // +52 999 923 0003

-Manjar Blanco quickly became one of my favorite go to places in Merida.
-Here, you can find high quality versions of authentic local dishes in a more upscale setting.
+Manjar Blanco quickly became one of my favorites go-to places in Merida.
+Here, you can find high-quality versions of authentic local dishes in a more upscale setting.
 This is the perfect place to eat if you want to try Yucatan food but aren’t a street food person!